-Gravel backfill for infiltration systems shall meet the requirements for coarse aggregate for Portland cement concrete, Grading No. 4 or 5 as listed in Section 9-03.1(3)C of the Standard Specifications, unless otherwise specified by the qualified professional.
+Gravel backfill for infiltration systems shall meet the requirements for coarse aggregate for Portland cement concrete, Grading No. 4 or 5 as listed in Section 9-03.1(3)C of the Standard Specifications, unless otherwise specified by the responsible Professional Engineer.